acbcn/rallybot/README.md

 ## Features

 - **Schedule Rally**: Use the `/rally` command with a target UTC time (in HH:MM format) and alliance abbreviation.
-The bot calculates and displays the start times for members based on their offsets.
+The bot calculates and displays the start times for members based on their march times (offsets).
 - **Real-time UTC Refresh**: The rally message includes the current UTC time and a refresh button (active for a specified duration) to update the time dynamically.
 - **Clear Rally Data**: Use the `/clear` command to clear rally data for a specific alliance or the entire server.
 This feature includes a confirmation step with interactive buttons.
 - **Set Rally Times**: Commands like `/settime` allow rally leaders to set their individual rally times (offsets are taken into consideration for rally coordination).